-I love my research, my lab, and the wonderfully monotonous weather that everyone else in San Diego (who did not grow up in Minnesota) manages to still find ways to complain about.
+I did my PhD in Bradley Voytek’s lab at UC San Diego.
+I loved my time in the Voytek Lab (Brad is a 10/10 mentor) and loved the research I did there.
+I also have grown to love the wonderfully monotonous weather that everyone else in San Diego (who did not grow up in Minnesota) manages to still find ways to complain about.

 Before starting my PhD in 2019, I spent four years at Vanderbilt University in Nashville, TN.
 I began my neuroscience research career in the Multisensory Research Lab during my time at Vanderbilt, working with Dr. David Tovar and Dr. Mark Wallace to develop diagnostic tools for early detection of autism spectrum disorder (ASD) using multimodal brain imaging and deep learning.
 I miss Nashville Hot Chicken, Vandy’s beautiful campus, and more affordable housing (although Nashville housing has also drastically increased in price since I left).